 Personally i am investing 90% of my energies in developing the platforms:

 Because i get more listeners or more money from them.
-Other platforms are more or less a waste of time, unfortunately.
+Other platforms are more or less a waste of time for indie artists, unfortunately.